Christianity is based on, and centered upon, the person and work of Christ Jesus. I hope you know this already. Most of us do.

 After all, their relationships aren’t with God.
 They’re with God’s book.
 A book they divorced from him.

-If we ever slide into idolatry, the first step out of it is to be rid of our idols.
+Whenever we mistakenly slide into idolatry, the first step out of it is to get rid of our idols.
+Which is kind of a problem when it comes to bibliolatry: We kinda need our bibles.

-Be rid of your favorite bible.
+YOUR FAVORITE BIBLE’S GOTTA GO.
 Just about every bibliolater has a favorite bible.
 It’s the one they use more than any other.
-The one they turn to first.
+It’s the one they turn to first.
 Sometimes they don’t even have another.
 (Their idol is a jealous god.)
-My own personal favorite used to be my

-No, not to your spouse, nor your kids, nor some other family member.
+No, not to your spouse.
+Nor your kids, nor any other family member.
 Give it to someone who doesn’t live with you.
 Give it to a newbie who needs a bible.

-Don’t replace it.
-Usually when something happens to the favorite bible—it wears out, gets ruined, gets lost, gets stolen—Christians replace it with a new favorite.
-Sometimes they buy the very same edition of that bible.
-Sometimes they upgrade: They get a newer edition, or a “better” translation, or “better” notes.
-Or this time they splurge on a leather cover, gilt edges, tabs, and engraved name.
+AND DON’T REPLACE IT.
+Usually when something happens to one’s favorite bible—it wears out, gets ruined, gets lost, gets stolen—Christians replace it with what’s meant to become the new favorite.
+Sometimes it’s the very same edition of that bible, or the upgrade—better print, newer notes, updated translation.
+Or this time they splurged on the fancy accessories—the leather cover, gilt edges, tabs, and engraved name.

 It’s like when an earthquake knocked down a really old Zeus statue, so the pagans built another, better statue.
 We’re trying to avoid that.
 We’re trying to break a habit, not replace it.